 Once you know what you’re selling, the next step is to figure out who you’re selling it too.
 The success of any business depends the market research done both before launch and throughout its life.
 A crucial part of this market research is defining the target audience.

 In businesses the target audience is usually anyone or any entity that will buy your product or service.
-In personal branding you are selling your services.
-What’s the thing that you can do that people would pay for?
-Is it a certain talent or a skill?
-Is it your creativity?
-If your brand profile is a theatre, then what you’re selling should be center-stage with all the spotlights on it.
+In personal branding you are selling yourself as a business.

-When you can say in one sentence what it is that you are offering, then you should immediately think “to who?”.
-Your target audience will be potential employers or investors or others.
+Your target audience will be potential employers or investors or the general public.
 If you’re selling motivational speech for example, your audience will be listeners.
 There is no one answer for this; it all depends on your brand.

 How to Target Your Audience?

 A part of the market research process is always profiling the target audience.
 In other words, looking beyond their names and business titles, and knowing what kind of people they are.
 What are their interests?
-What is their age group?
-And so on.
+What is their age group?.
 These are all factors that greatly affect the approach you’ll take when personal branding and subsequently building your brand profile.

 How to Influence Them?

 After singling out your target audience, you need to find a way to make your brand profile attractive to them.
-Nowadays, when it comes to figuring out what someone’s interests are, there are many ways; and they’re all called social media.
+Social media is an excellent tool for not only to share your own personal branding but to find your audience and influence them.

-Find your targeted audience on social media, or someone similar and follow them closely (not literally!).
+Find your targeted audience on social media, or someone similar and follow them closely.
 If you’re on twitter, check out the kind of accounts they follow.
 Check out the people they interact with and how they do it.
 What content do they like?
 What would they share or repost?
 Study their online behavior.